lucagrementieri/tfkeras-template/README.md

 This repository is intended to be cloned at the beginning of any new research deep learning project based on Tensorflow.

+Every TODO comment in the code indicates a portion of the code that should be adapted for every specific project.
+The rest of the code should usually remain almost unchanged.

 ## Getting Started

 These instructions will get you a copy of the project up and running